pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_objects.md

 ### Get metadata for all channels

 Returns a paginated list of Channel Metadata objects.
-Optional: include custom data and total count.

 #### Method(s)

-To Get All Channel Metadata:

 ```
 `1pubnub.GetAllChannelMetadata()